Welcome to LumoSQL v0.82

 Containers and CI without a /etc/passwd entry for the effective UID need export USER=XXSOMESTRING before make otherwise fossil complains.

-If your shared cluster has stale Tcl or no Tclx, build them into $HOME/.local and prepend that prefix to PATH, LD_LIBRARY_PATH, LIBRARY_PATH,
+for Tcl or no Tclx, build them into $HOME/.local and prepend that prefix to PATH, LD_LIBRARY_PATH, LIBRARY_PATH, C_INCLUDE_PATH, PKG_CONFIG_PATH,

 Build and benchmark